-Chipola Softball claims conference title
+Chipola softball claims conference title

-Chipola captured the Panhandle Conference title this week and will represent the conference in the FCSAA State Softball Tournament, May 3-6 in Longwood, FL.
-Chipola is first in both the state and national polls with a perfect 43-0 record.
+MARIANNA— The top-ranked Chipola College softball team (46-1, 18-1) will represent the Panhandle Conference in the FCSAA State Softball Tournament, May 3-6 in Longwood, FL.
+Chipola is Panhandle Conference Champion and first in both the state and national polls with a 46-1 record.

+Alexis Grampp leads Chipola in hitting with a .486 average.
+She has .603 on base percentage, 53 hits in 109 at bats, and only 8 strikeouts.

+Candela Figueroa leads the team in stolen bases with 54.
+She is batting .462 with 7 homeruns.
+Bobbie Morris is hitting.
+429.

 Chipola hosted the Chinese National Team, March 28, in a pair of exhibition games at the Chipola field.
 More than 500 fans attended the games.
 Chipola dropped game one, 4-1, and lost game two, 6-5 in eight innings.